nasa/Common-Metadata-Repository/schemas/resources/schemas/dataqualitysummary/v1.0.0/search.md

 ### <a name="dataqualitysummary"></a> Data Quality Summary

-Data quality summaries inform users about the data quality of 1 or more collection(s) or dataset(s) and their granules.
-Data quality summary metadata is stored in the JSON format [UMM-Data-Quality-Summary Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/dataqualitysummary).
+Data Quality Summaries inform users about the data quality of 1 or more collection(s) or dataset(s) and their granules.
+Data Quality Summary metadata is stored in the JSON format [UMM-Data-Quality-Summary Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/dataqualitysummary).

 #### <a name="searching-for-dataqualitysummaries"></a> Searching for Data Quality Summaries

-Data quality summaries can be searched for by sending a request to `%CMR-ENDPOINT%/dataqualitysummaries`.
-XML reference, JSON and UMM JSON response formats are supported for data quality summary search.
+Data Quality Summaries can be searched for by sending a request to `%CMR-ENDPOINT%/dataqualitysummaries`.
+XML reference, JSON and UMM JSON response formats are supported for Data Quality Summary search.

-Data quality summary search results are paged.
-See [Paging Details](#paging-details) for more information on how to page through data quality summary search results.
+Data Quality Summary search results are paged.
+See [Paging Details](#paging-details) for more information on how to page through Data Quality Summary search results.

 ##### <a name="dataqualitysummary-search-params"></a> Data Quality Summary Search Parameters

-The following parameters are supported when searching for data quality summaries.
+The following parameters are supported when searching for Data Quality Summaries.

 ##### Standard Parameters
 * page_size